 Some residence rooms are in a suite; but many are small bedrooms, with bathrooms and kitchens "down the hall."
 Specify what kind you would like.
-Also make it clear that you are older than most Canadian undergraduates and ask whether you can get a room in a graduate residence or in a residence which is quiet.
-And find out whether you can cancel the rental agreement if things don't work out (or what the penalty would be).
-In some residences at some universities, you are free to cancel your rental contract at any time; in other situations, there can be heavy financial penalties.
-Check the university's website for more information, floor plans, and photos.
+Also make it clear that you are older than most Canadian undergraduates, and ask whether you can get a room in a graduate residence or in a residence which is quiet (we hear this is particularly important for those students going to Laurentian - make it clear you want to be in MSR: the Mature Students' Residence).